azerion/bluestack-sdk-ios/Home.md

 ## Manual Install

-- download [MngAdsSDK] from our demo project
+- download [MngAdsSDK] from our demo project, **you must use version of  Ads servers's librairies in used on demo project.**
 - drag and drop it in your project
 - check that libMngAds.a existe in "Link Binary With Libraries"

 MngAds SDK needs, these libraries are in demo project :

-- libSmartAdServer.a
+- libSmartAdServer.a (use version >=5, in used on demo project.)
 - FBAudienceNetwork.framework
 - GoogleMobileAdsSdkiOS-6.12.2
 - libAppsfireSDK.a